keithhilen/api-accelerate/Readme.md

 }
 ```

 Note that the logic extracts the context from the request and passes it to the model for its use.
 The controller sends a response back to the client via the responder object.
 This object provides a variety of response methods.
 In this example, it returns data explicitly in JSON format.
-The responder takes care of the details of formatting the data and returning the proper response code.
+The responder takes care of the details of formatting the data and returning the proper mime type and response code.

 Note that the controller catches and handles errors.
 In many cases, the responder can automatically map an error to an appropriate HTTP response code.
 For example, if the model throws __Record Not Found__, the controller simply passes this to the responder, which generates a 404 response.
 This reduces the complexity of the controller code and ensures a consistent treatment of errors.